Policy Economics

 • cut government spending

-The dangers of Tightening too much As the cycle turns down, and inflation gets under control, policymakers must decide when enough is enough to avoid plunging the economy into a dangerous recession.
+As the cycle turns down, and inflation gets under control, policymakers must decide when enough is enough to avoid plunging the economy into a dangerous recession.
 If and when a recession hits the economy, policymakers must begin easing financial conditions, reversing the cycle.